Psychology

 Curriculum

-The psychology curriculum provides a strong background to pursue careers in psychology, business, education, or health-related fields.
+The Psychology curriculum provides a strong background to pursue careers in psychology, business, education, or health-related fields.
 The curriculum emphasizes the principles and applications of psychological knowledge, both as a natural science and as a social science.
 The BA in Psychology requires courses in four core areas within the discipline as well as elective psychology courses.

 Coursework for the Major

 A BA in Psychology consists of a minimum of 30 credits in psychology plus related coursework in biological science, mathematics, and statistics.
 At least 18 of the 30 credits must be taken at UF, and at least 24 of the 30 credits must be at the 3000-level or above.
-Courses used toward the major must be earned with minimum grades of C.
+Courses used toward the major must be completed with minimum grades of C.

 Required Coursework